synlp/RD-AC/README.md

 ### Get the low-rank matrix

-See the commands in `command.sh` for examples to run on HMC data.
+See the commands in `command.sh` for examples to run on MABSA data.

 ### Train the model